 NYS Fishing License

-The Renssleaer County Clerk's Office no longer issues NYS Fishing Licenses.
-For information on obtaining a NYS Fishing License go to www.dec.ny.gov
+The Renssleaer County Clerk's Office, nor does the Troy City Clerk Office issue NYS Fishing Licenses.
+For information on obtaining a NYS Fishing License go to www.dec.ny.gov.

 The City of Troy's Clerk's Office issues fishing permits for the Tomhannock Reservoir.
 The permit is $10 for 2 years.
 To purchase a new one or renew, you must show a valid driver's license and a current NYS Fishing License.
 Persons 70 years of age and older are eligible for a FREE permit with proper proof of age.